✦ Scandinavian-inspired design, curated for modern living

 Balanced indoor humidity helps protect skin from dryness

 Yes, a dehumidifier can dry out skin if it lowers indoor humidity too much.
-When the air is very dry, water can evaporate from the skin’s surface more quickly.
-That can make your skin feel tight, dull, itchy, or flaky, especially if you already have dry or sensitive skin.
+Low-humidity environments are associated with reduced moisture in the skin’s outer layer, greater roughness, and changes in barrier function.
+That can make skin feel tight, dull, itchy, or flaky, especially if you already have dry or sensitive skin.

 The device itself is not the enemy.
 A dehumidifier can be helpful when a room is damp, musty, or prone to mold.
 The key is to control the setting instead of letting the unit run until the air feels desert-dry.
 The U.S. Environmental Protection Agency recommends keeping indoor relative humidity below 60% and ideally between 30% and 50% where possible to help control mold and pests such as dust mites.